 As above.

-Interim Protected Area

-Excluding line and trap methods

-Excluding line and trap methods

 As defined by Article 1(g) of the Agreement.

-For handline fishing only

 For CCPs with vessels on the RAV.

 For CCPs with vessels on the RAV, irrespective of fishing activity during assessment period.

-Applicable to all flag state CCPs

-Applic

 Details of vessel, (name, description, photograph, registration number, port of registry (and, if different from the port of registry, port marked on the vessel hull), international radio call sign), except where not applicable for military vessels and notification that the inspection vessel is clearly marked and identifiable as being on government service and by clearly flying a SIOFA inspection flag.

 i. the name(s) of the authorities responsible for boarding and inspection;